Prohibiting Dark Smoke

 A chimney serving a building should not produce dark smoke during normal operation.
 In addition, industrial or trade premises (including site clearance, demolition or construction) should not produce dark smoke.

 Residents should avoid burning waste, in addition to normal domestic recycling and waste collection the Council also provides routine green (garden) waste collection.

-If you are planning to burn controlled waste you should consult with the Local Authority and the Environment Agency Wales first..
+If you are a non-domestic activity and are planning to burn controlled waste you should consult with Natural Resources Wales first.

 If it is permissible and you do intend to burn material you should ensure it is done safely and without hazard (including any hazard to road traffic caused by smoke), does not pose a risk to the environment and does not cause a nuisance to others.